Alprazolam for PMS-Related Anxiety

 Why It Is Used

-Alprazolam is occasionally prescribed for women with premenstrual syndrome (PMS) or premenstrual dysphoric disorder (PMDD) when anxiety is the main symptom and other treatments have not been effective.
-It is only recommended for a few days' use (no longer than the premenstrual part of the cycle) because it loses effectiveness over time and may become addictive if used continuously.
+Alprazolam is sometimes prescribed for women who have premenstrual syndrome (PMS) or premenstrual dysphoric disorder (PMDD) when anxiety is the main symptom and other treatments have not worked.
+It is only recommended for a few days' use (no longer than the premenstrual part of the cycle), because it loses effectiveness over time and may become addictive if used continuously.

 How Well It Works

 Alprazolam is considered to be somewhat effective for PMS-related anxiety and irritability.1 But it can dull the mind and become addictive.

 All medicines have side effects.
 But many people don't feel the side effects, or they are able to deal with them.
 Ask your pharmacist about the side effects of each medicine you take.
 Side effects are also listed in the information that comes with your medicine.

 Here are some important things to think about:

 Call your doctor right away if you have:

 Common side effects of this medicine include: